LIFETIME DEAL — LIMITED TIME

 6. Use Descriptive Language to Enhance Flashbacks

-Instead of saying “It was raining,” paint a picture: “Raindrops pelted the ground like a thousand tiny drummers.”
+In my drafts, I try to replace generic statements with specific images.
+Instead of “It was raining,” I’ll write something like: “Raindrops pelted the ground like a thousand tiny drummers.”
+Silly?
+Maybe.
+Effective?
+Definitely.

 7. Keep Flashbacks Relevant to the Main Story

-For instance, if the flashback reveals a pivotal choice the character made, it should influence their current decisions.
+Example: if the flashback reveals a pivotal choice the character made—say, staying silent when they should’ve spoken—that choice should echo in their current decisions.
+Otherwise the flashback becomes trivia.

 8. Edit and Revise Your Flashbacks for Clarity